Tiémoko Konaté: Mladá Boleslav

 On 14 February 2018, Konaté was signed by league rivals Mladá Boleslav, after the club had expressed their interest in him two years prior to the transfer.
-He signed a one-and-a-half year contract with Mladá.
+He signed a one-and-a-half-year contract with Mladá.
 On 24 February, Konaté made his debut for the club as a starter in a 1–0 away loss at Stadion u Nisy to Slovan Liberec.
 He made 14 appearances during his first six months, scoring one goal.

 Konaté would go on to make 14 more appearances the following season before ending his tenure with Mladá Boleslav in January 2019.

 Vendsyssel

 On 29 January 2019, Konaté signed a one-year contract with Danish Superliga club Vendsyssel FF.
 In the wake of the completed transfer, general manager Ole Nielsen stated that Konaté possessed the agility and technique which Vendsyssel had been searching for.
 After the season ended, and the club had relegated to the Danish second tier, Konaté signed a three-year contract extension.
+Konaté left Vendsyssel at the end of the 2022-23 season.